MooersLab/autoslip-roam/README.md

 This may be true, but more frequent perusal of the paper zettelkasten may be compensatory and possibly more effective in the long term.
 Often, there is just not enough time available to rewrite the notes by hand.

 There is no rule against mixing handwritten and printed notes together.
 The inclusion of the folgezettel index in the title indicates where to store the note.
-Paper-based zettelkastens rely on the folgezettel index (also called the Luhmann-style index or the Scott Scheper index) to specify the linear order of note storage.
+Paper-based zettelkastens rely on the folgezettel index (or alternatively the Luhmann-style index or the Scott Scheper index, both of which are not computer-compatible) to specify the linear order of note storage.
 There is a one-to-one mapping between the zettelkasten graph and the order in which the notes are stored.

 This approach supports a hybrid zettelkasten, with part electronic and part paper-based.
 Of course, it also supports a mirrored zettelkasten in both paper and electronic form.

 You can print a note on US letter-size paper, fold it in half with the title facing outward, and store it in this zettelkasten.
 This folded paper corresponds to A5-sized paper.
 Luhmann used the smaller A6-sized paper.

-If the note spans multiple pages, as may be the case with a structure note, keyword note, structure note, or hub note, you can fold the pages in half together.
+If the note spans multiple pages, as may be the case with a structure, keyword, or hub note, you can fold the pages in half together.
 You can also save paper and space by printing double-sided, resulting in a booklet with two pages per side.
 For example, an eight-page note would span both sides of two sheets of US letter paper.
 The text will be rotated by 90°, so you will need to write the index across the top of the outside side of the folded paper.
 I favor this approach over index cards because it provides more space and because US Letter printer paper is cheaper and more readily available.
 This more practical approach reduces the friction of adding new notes to your paper-based zettelkasten.

 Obsidian offers a fantastic, infinite canvas for displaying and organizing notes in all kinds of configurations.
 The ability to print out the notes opens up the opportunity to work with paper versions on a large tabletop or a corkboard.
 Sometimes, changing the context from electronic to physical can stimulate the mind.
-This alternative physical approach to arranging notes is useful when using them to assemble a manuscript.
+This alternative physical approach to arranging notes is useful when assembling a manuscript.
 You can use the canvas to combine all the notes you want to print.
 This could be useful for one-off tasks, such as assembling a manuscript, where you may discard the paper notes when you are done.

+### Adding some order to the zettelkasten

+Some hierarchical order is necessary to ease navigation of the zettelkasten because keyword searching does not guarantee that you will retrieve all relevant notes.
+Luhmann's paper version had order provided by his indexing system.
+Disorder was provided by cross-links between notes.
+According to Luhmann, you need both order and disorder.
+The optimal mix of order and disorder will probably vary with project and user.
+Luhmann's indexing system started with root nodes numbered with integers, separated by backslashes from the indices of the descendant nodes.
+I recommend spending an hour early on identifying a list of areas of knowledge you want to store notes on in the zettelkasten.
+These areas can serve as your root nodes.
+You can expand this list as your interests evolve.

 ## Table of Contents